 William Frederick Cody, better known as “Buffalo Bill,” was an American scout, bison hunter, frontiersman, and showman who took his show on tour in Europe during the late 1800s.
 He had supplied Kansas Pacific Railroad workers with buffalo meat and was purported to have killed 4,282 buffalo in eighteen months between 1867 and 1868, which is how he earned the nickname Buffalo Bill.

-In 1889, Buffalo Bill spent six months in Paris during the Exposition Universelle before leaving for the south of France to visit Lyon and Marseille.
+In 1889, Buffalo Bill’s visit to France involved him spending six months in Paris during the Exposition Universelle before leaving for the south of France to visit Lyon and Marseilles.
 Cody’s “Wild West” (which he refused to call a show) was lauded as one of the highlights of the Exposition, and, it, along with the Eiffel Tower, drew unprecedented crowds.
 Yet, before Cody left America, he was unsure how well his attraction would do in France.

 He suspected that he might achieve success and before he left the states for France, he said, “if the Frenchmen who came over to London to see us are fair illustrations of the enthusiasm there, we’ll make plenty of money.”
 His statement was due to the prior success he had achieved two years earlier in London when he had taken the Wild West to that city during the American Exhibition that coincided with Queen Victoria’s Golden Jubilee.
 In preparation for travel to France, the Gloucester Citizen noted: